 With over 125 Toronto museums, a visit to our creative city will set in motion your discovery of a dynamic cultural scene.
 Toronto museums will take you on a journey through rich history and Toronto museums of art will capture your imagination.

 Unexpected treasures like the Bata Shoe Museum (featuring…you guessed it, shoes!) and the Gardiner Museum, devoted to ceramic art, will pleasantly surprise you.
-World-class wonders like Canada’s largest museum, the Royal Ontario Museum which has recently undergone an extensive renovation, with an astonishing collection of natural and cultural history featuring more than 6 million objects will live up to your highest expectations.
+World-class wonders like Canada’s largest museum, the Royal Ontario Museum which has recently undergone an extensive renovation, has an astonishing collection of natural and cultural history featuring more than 6 million objects living up to your highest expectations.

 Explore over 300 works of Inuit art, including sculpture in stone, antler, ivory and bone, innovative prints, drawings, ceramics and textile art at the Museum of Inuit Art.
 Marvel at spectacular works of art spanning 100 AD to the present day at the newly transformed Toronto art museum, the Art Gallery of Ontario.
 North-west of the city visit the McMichael Canadian Art Collection, a gallery devoted to Canadian art and artists who have made important contributions to Canada’s unique artistic heritage.

-The Royal Ontario Museum Toronto, one of the world's leading natural history and world culture museums, currently presents its inventive new look at Earth's most essential resource in Water: The Exhibition.
+The Royal Ontario Museum Toronto, one of the world's leading natural history and world culture museums, which was designed by Toronto-based architects Darling and Pearson.

 One of the most prominent art museums in North America, the Art Gallery of Ontario was one of the first Toronto museums founded.
 Established by a small group of Toronto citizens in 1900, the Art Gallery of Ontario now holds a collection of over 80,000 art works, including present works and pieces dating all the way back to 100 A.D.